REFERENCE TITLE: mental health; injunction; firearm possession

 Warning: This is an official court order.
 If you disobey this order, you may be arrested and prosecuted for the crime of interfering with judicial proceedings and any other crime you may have committed in disobeying this order.

-J. Within twenty‑four hours after the injunction is issued the petition and injunction shall be provided to the sheriff of the county in which the order was issued, along with proof of service, if any.
-If the defendant has been served, the sheriff shall determine if the defendant has surrendered the firearm described in the petition.
-If the firearm has not been surrendered, the sheriff shall notify the court and request a search warrant for the location of the firearm that is described in the petition.
+J. Within twenty‑four hours after the injunction is issued, the petition and injunction shall be provided to the sheriff of the county in which the order was issued, along with proof of service, if any.
+If the defendant has been served, the sheriff shall determine if the defendant has surrendered each firearm described in the petition.
+If each firearm has not been surrendered, the sheriff shall notify the court and request a search warrant for the location of each firearm that is described in the petition.

 L. A copy of the petition and the injunction shall be served on the defendant within one year after the date the injunction is signed.
 An injunction that is not served on the defendant within one year expires.
 The injunction is effective on service of a copy of the injunction and petition and expires one year after service on the defendant.
 A modified injunction is effective on service and expires one year after service of the initial injunction and petition.

 M. On the expiration or termination of a mental health injunction against firearm possession, the defendant may apply to the sheriff for the return of all firearms surrendered or recovered.
 Unless the defendant is a prohibited possessor under state or federal law, or a verified petition for renewal has been filed, all firearms shall be returned to the defendant.

 N. An immediate family member or peace officer may file a verified petition for renewal of a mental health injunction against firearm possession.
 Proceedings for the renewal of a mental health injunction against firearm possession shall be conducted pursuant to subsections C, D, E and F of this section.